Faiz-programmer/FAIZ/README.md

 - `develop` - This branch has often new features, but might also contain breaking changes.
 We try hard to keep this branch as stable as possible.
 - `stable` - This branch contains the latest stable release.
 This branch is generally well tested.
 - `feat/*` - These are feature branches, which are being worked on heavily.
 Please don't use these unless you want to test a specific feature.

-## Support

-### Help / Discord

-For any questions not covered by the documentation or for further information about the bot, or to simply engage with like-minded individuals, we encourage you to join the Freqtrade [discord server](https://discord.gg/p7nuUNVfP7).

 ### [Bugs / Issues](https://github.com/freqtrade/freqtrade/issues?q=is%3Aissue)